David Walsh: A love letter to Manchester

 The city where blood banks had to turn people away because they struggled to cope with the queues of volunteers who arrived at their doors to donate.

-The city where off-duty medical staff came in their droves to hospitals around Greater Manchester to volunteer their time and expertise.
+The city where off-duty medical staff who came in their droves in hospitals around Greater Manchester to volunteer their time and expertise.

 The city where taxi drivers - Muslims, Sikhs and others of all other faiths and creeds - ferried the wounded or their desperate loved ones to hospital or gave those stranded rides home to safety free of charge.